mayaCostantini/mayaCostantini/README.md

 **About me:**

-💻 Associate Software Engineer at Red Hat
+💻 Software Engineer at Red Hat

 🐍 Python and Open Source enthusiast